shyamo/image-metadata-cleaner/README.md

 ![Output example from CLI](https://raw.githubusercontent.com/shyamo/image-metadata-cleaner/master/assets/example-cli.png)

 **Disclaimer**
-The purpose of this tool is to remove all EXIR metadata from your images.
+The purpose of this tool is to remove all EXIF metadata from your images.
 I am not responsible if your original images change in anyway or become corrupt or even if  metadata is not removed from the image.